philcryer/fak3r.com/drafts/2018-best-music.md

 ### already in

+* At The Gates "To Drink From The Night Itself"
+* Culture Abuse "Bay Dream"
 * DJ Koze "Knock Knock"
+* Father John Misty "God’s Favorite Customer"
 * Gorillaz "The Now Now"
 * Hot Snakes "Jericho Sirens"
+* Ought "Room Inside The World"
 * Jeff Rosenstock "POST-"
 * Screaming Females "All At Once"
+* Swearin' "Fall Into the Sun"
 * Amanda Shires "To The Sunset"
 * Smoking Popes "Into The Agony"
 * Snail Mail "Lush"

-18. Father John Misty: God’s Favorite Customer
+###

-6. Mitski: Be the Cowboy
+Mitski: Be the Cowboy

-4. Soccer Mommy: Clean

-Ought "Room Inside The World"

 Kacey Musgraves: Golden Hour
 Spider Bags "Someday Everything Will Be Fine"

-Culture Abuse "Bay Dream"
 Nothing "Dance on the blacktop"
 The 1975 ""

-Swearin' "Fall Into the Sun"

 Surf Dads "Long Weekend"

-### possible

-* At The Gates – To Drink From The Night Itself
 * Beach House - 7
-* Father John Misty – God’s Favorite Customer
 * Soccer Mommy – Clean

+Titus Andronicus
+Courtney Barnett
+Idles
+Rolling Blackouts Coastal Fever
+Neko Case